Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Manage supplier resistance

-• “We have no time for this” – We can quite quickly change this mindset by showing how quick and easy it is to use the software and how it will save time overall.
+The most common causes for reduced engagement and supplier resistance are:- “We have no time for this” – We can quickly change this mindset by showing how quick and easy the software is to use and how it saves time overall.

-• Data format – Suppliers can upload information in any file format into Segura
+- Data format – Suppliers can upload information in any file format into Segura

-• No language barriers – the Segura system is fully translated into native languages
+- No language barriers – the Segura system is fully translated into native languages

-• Regular supplier training and Q&A – Retailers who continue with an engagement programme as part of BAU have the greatest success with supply chain mapping and all the benefits that ensue.
+- Regular supplier training and Q&A – Retailers who continue with an engagement programme as part of BAU have the greatest success with supply chain mapping and all the benefits that ensue.

 IS THERE MUCH SUPPLIER CROSS OVER BETWEEN DIFFERENT BRANDS?